nickmitchko/Final-Project-Motion-Scanner/README.md

 # The Motion-izer

 This is an interactive web page that shows movement within our house.
 An Intel Edison collects motion data from motion sensors within our house, and updates a database every 5 seconds.
-This data is then applied to a 3d Model of our house<sup>i</sup> and is rendered in WebGL as a color coded house.

 ### Authors